vEnhance/web.evanchen.cc/input/faq-school.md

 Each of these nodes has at least
 [as much theory as olympiad Euclidean geometry](textbooks/tr011ey.pdf) (and in many cases the comparison is off by an order of magnitude).
+Personally, I think it doesn't make sense to pursue research until you have at least completed abstract/linear algebra and real/complex analysis at the absolute bare minimum.
+(And really you want more than that.)

 Patiently learning foundational material is admittedly neither flashy nor attractive.